jo3-l/notes/chem/stoichiometry/matter.md

 **Intensive physical properties** depend only on the nature of the substance, not how much is present (e.g., density, melting point, boiling point.)
 Intensive properties are useful for differentiating different pure substances.

-## Chemical properties
+## Chemical Properties

 - Substance's potential to undergo chemical change or reaction
 - Describes relationship between substance and other forms of matter
 - E.g., flammability, toxicity, acidity

 **Evidence of chemical change:**

 - Light or heat is given off
 - Bubbles formed
 - Color changes
 - Precipitate forms
 - Difficult to reverse

-# Types of kinetic energy
+# Types of Kinetic Energy

 Three types of kinetic energy a molecule can possess:

 1. **Rotational energy:** causes a molecule to rotate about an axis (frisbee)
 2. **Vibrational energy:** causes the length of a bond to change (slinky)
 3. **Translational energy:** causes a molecule to move about in space (throw a ball).
 When a substance is heated, translational energy causes bonds to break.

-# States of matter
+# States of Matter

 **Temperature and pressure** affect which state matter is in.
 As the temperature increases, average kinetic energy increases as well so the particles vibrate/rotate/translate more.